intuitivecomputing/franka-panda/README.md

 1. Connect the Control device and PC using the Ethernet cable and configure the network setting (change IPv4 from DHCP to manual and enter 172.16.0.1 for address and 24 for Netmask)

-2. switch on the Control device
+2. Turn on the Control device

 3. access the desk app via {FCI-ip} while waiting for the robot to boot up